High performance, great portability

 - The Carousel component provides a Collection Wrapper to display Items in either a Row or a Column.
 What makes this component different from the List component is that it connects the end and start together, this way it appears to be going in a loop.
 This component is designed for finite collections.

-- The Grid component provides a Collection Wrapper to display Items in either Rows or Columns.
+- The Grid component provides a Collection Wrapper to display Items in either Rows and Columns.